boyvanamstel/CatalinaMusicScripting-BugReport/README.md

 Notice the error that appears in the Console:
 ![Privilege violation error shown in the console](Screenshots/error.png)

+Also note that the player state _did_ update appropriately.

 3. Disable sandboxing in `CatalinaMusicBridge.entitlements`.

 ```